NJ's daily COVID-19's cases doubled in a month: Health Commissioner

-TRENTON, New Jersey -- New Jersey's daily number of COVID-19 cases has doubled since last month, reaching about 1,000 each day, Health Commissioner Judy Persichilli said Monday.
+TRENTON, New Jersey (WPVI) -- New Jersey's daily number of COVID-19 cases has doubled since last month and officials are urging people to use caution when gathering with friends and extended family.

+In mid-September, New Jersey's new reported daily case numbers were in the 300s.
+Now they're above 1,000 each day.

+"I know we are all tired of COVID-19," said New Jersey Health Commissioner Judy Persichilli during Monday's COVID-19 briefing in Trenton.

 The spike in cases stems from "community spread," and not a single decision to reopen part of the state's economy, she said.
 Though there were recent spikes in Ocean County and in higher education institutions, she added, the increase is "widespread" across the state.